Take part in research

 • Have a diagnosis of psychosis or bipolar disorder

-• Be able and willing to give informed consent to take part in the trial
+• Able and willing to give informed consent to take part in the trial

-• Are taking part in another interventional or conflicting clinical trial
+• Taking part in another interventional or conflicting clinical trial

-• Are experiencing an acute episode of psychosis or bipolar disorder
+• Experiencing an acute episode of psychosis or bipolar disorder

-• Are at severe risk of suicide and/or violence to others
+• Be at severe risk of suicide and/or violence to others

 • Have severe drug seeking behaviour or current drug or alcohol withdrawal syndrome